nninesolution/devops/README.md

 	- HOL: Troubleshooting a Broker Kubernetes Application

 # Monitoring and Logging
-## Monitoring with Prometheous and Graphana			7:00:00
+## Monitoring with Prometheous and Graphana			7 Hr
 	- Monitoring Basics
 		- Push or Pull
 		- Service Discovery